preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 .. image:: add-type-settings-v75.png

-1. Add a title in any or all tenant languages (click the flag to change language).
+1. Add a title in any tenant language.
 2. Select icon type.
 3. Select an icon.
 4. Click the plus to save the type.